section-engineering-education/engineering-education/content/articles/sentiment-analysis-with-spacy-and-scikit-learn/index.md

 TF-IDF(frequency-inverse document frequency) is a statistical measure that evaluates how relevant a word is to a document in a collection of documents.

-If a word is common in a given document and also common in other documents, it indicates that it has less power when it comes to making a prediction.
-If a word is unique in a document, it shows it has more power when it comes to classification and predictive analysis.
+If a word is common in a given document and common in other documents, it indicates that it has less power when making a prediction.
+Conversely, if a word is unique in a document, it shows it has more power in classification and predictive analysis.

 For detailed understanding about `TfidfVectorizer` click [here](https://medium.com/@cmukesh8688/tf-idf-vectorizer-scikit-learn-dbc0244a911a)